Mastering Case Conceptualization for the ASWB Exam

 ► Learn more about the Agents of Change course here: https://agentsofchangeprep.com

-About the Instructor, Meagan Mitchell: Meagan is a Licensed Clinical Social Worker and has been providing individualized and group test prep for the ASWB for over five years.
+About the Instructor, Meagan Mitchell: Meagan is a Licensed Clinical Social Worker and has been providing individualized and group test prep for the ASWB for over eight years.
 From all of this experience helping others pass their exams, she created the Agents of Change course to help you prepare for and pass the ASWB exam!

 Find more from Agents of Change here: